carnesmedia/thumbkit/README.md

 # Thumbkit

-Thumbkit makes thumbnails from a variety of media types.
+Thumbkit provides a unified API for generating thumbnail images from image, audio, and text sources.
-Thumbkit is designed to work with carrierwave but does not require it.
+It plays nicely with Carrierwave out of the box, but doesn't require it.

 > it's like quicklook for carrierwave :)
 >